Woking borough has been the chosen location for many TV shows, international films and music videos.

 - Local impact.
 Each application will need to consider the impact to local services, residents, businesses, commuters and emergency accesses.
 If specific groups are likely to be affected by the filming, a stakeholder communications plan will be required before your application is approved.

 Listed below are the locations and relevant organisation in which enquiries should be directed.
-If your chosen location is not listed below, please contact our marketing communications team who will endeavour to put you in touch with the relevant organisation or owner.
+If your chosen location is not listed below, please contact our marketing communications team who will put you in touch with the relevant organisation or owner.

 Woking town centre

 Requests to undertake filming or promotional activities within the public areas of Woking town centre falls under the jurisdiction of two organisations.